mnhollandplum/ruby-submissions/1803-b/1module/jungle_beats/Jane_Kim.md

 ### 1. Ruby Syntax & Style

-* Applies appropriate attribute encapsulation
+X Applies appropriate attribute encapsulation
-* Developer creates instance and local variables appropriately
+X Developer creates instance and local variables appropriately
 * Naming follows convention (is idiomatic)
 * Ruby methods used are logical and readable
-* Code is indented properly
+X Code is indented properly
 * Code does not exceed 80 characters per line
 * Each class has correctly-named files and corresponding test files in the proper directories

+* 3: Meets expectations

 ### 2. Breaking Logic into Components